Updated March 8th, 2025

 Requirement Minimum Distribution Loopholes

-Everyone loves a good exception.
-If you are a full-time employee with less than 5% ownership in the company, you can avoid distributions from a 401k.
-Once you retire, then you must begin normal RMDs if you are 73 or older.
+There’s an exception for full-time employees with less than 5% ownership in the company.
+You can avoid RMDs from your 401(k) while employed.
+However, once you retire, RMDs must begin if you’re 73 or older.

 Conclusion – “What is RMD (Required Minimum Distribution)?”

-The best first step is to create a financial plan.
-In addition, you want to make a spending plan that includes a cash flow analysis.
-This will give you a big-picture view of your situation and options and increase your odds of a financially stable retirement.
+The first step is to create a financial plan.
+Additionally, develop a spending plan that includes a cash flow analysis.
+This will provide a clear overview of your situation and options, helping increase your chances of a financially stable retirement.

 If you do not have a plan or need additional support, start here: